Fault-Resilience of Dissipative Processes for Quantum Computing: Dissipative Quantum Eigensolver for Stabiliser-Encoded Hamiltonians

 A concrete example of an AGSP is as follows:

-\begin{lemma}[\textbf{Lemma 12 of \cite{cubitt2023dissipative}}] If $H = \sum_i h_i$ is a Hamiltonian, then where is a $(\Delta, \Gamma, 0)$-AGSP for the projector $\Pi_0$ onto the ground space of $H$ with where $\lambda_0, \lambda_1$ are the minimum and next-highest eigenvalues of $H$ (not counting degeneracies). \end{lemma}
+\begin{lemma}[\textbf{Lemma 12 of \cite{cubitt2023dissipative}}] If $H = \sum_i h_i$ is a Hamiltonian, then where is a $(\Delta, \Gamma, 0)$-AGSP for the projector $\Pi_0$ onto the ground space of $H$ with where $\lambda_0, \lambda_1$ are the minimum and next-lowest eigenvalues of $H$ (not counting degeneracies). \end{lemma}

 We will need to consider perturbations to AGSPs in what follows and therefore note the following relevant lemma.